lfe/lfe.github.io/content/_index.md

 desc = '''
-As well as supporting the standard Lisp syntax for `defun`, LFE functions support pattern matching in arguments, allowing you to create concise, expressive, and elegent code.
+As well as supporting the standard Lisp syntax for `defun`, LFE functions support pattern matching in arguments, allowing you to create concise, expressive, and elegant code.
 '''

 [extra.excerpts.macros]